 - To ensure the delivery of a long-term and sustainable learning experience, and

-- To adopt a demand-driven, region specific approach to training tied to REDD+ implementation.
+- To adopt a demand-driven, region specific approach to training tied to REDD+ implementation; and

-The REDD+ Academy design and delivery will be led by a Steering Committee, which will be established in March 2014.
-The work of the Steering Committee will be supported by partners engaged in UN-REDD delivery and REDD+ capacity building including: UNORCID, UNITAR, CIFOR, IUFRO, the World Bank, the Climate and Development Knowledge Network, Conservation International, the Global Canopy Program, the World Wildlife Fund, and the Alliance for Global REDD+ Capacity.
+The REDD+ Academy design and delivery is led by a Steering Committee composed of UNEP, UNDP and FAO staff.
+The work of the Steering Committee will be supported by partners engaged in UN-REDD delivery and REDD+ capacity building including: UNORCID, UNITAR, CIFOR, IUFRO, the Climate and Development Knowledge Network, Conservation International, the Global Canopy Program, the World Wildlife Fund, and the Alliance for Global REDD+ Capacity.

 Funding for the design and initial delivery of the REDD+ Academy has been provided by the Government of Norway.
 The UNEP UN-REDD Programme team and the UNEP Environmental Education and Training Unit/DEPI (EETU/DEPI) are coordinating the REDD+ Academy process.
 This will also draw upon the Global Universities Partnership on Environment and Sustainability (GUPES), which currently reaches out to over 400 Universities globally.